• Skip to main content

 • Note: box squats help you build strength for the upper portion of your squat.

-It would help if you rested 3 to 5 minutes between sets to regain your energy in the above squat workout pattern.
+It would help if you rested 3 to 5 minutes between sets to regain energy in the above squat workout pattern.

 After squats, since you warmed up your legs, it is a good idea to move to the deadlift.